-The 2021 Lane County Youth Livestock Auction will be held at the Lane County Fair on Saturday, July 24 at 2:00 P.M. in the Livestock Building.
+The 2024 Lane County Youth Livestock Auction will be held at the Lane County Fair on Saturday, July 27 at 2:00 P.M. in Expo 5 South of the Fairgrounds.
+All exhibitors selling animals at Auction are strongly encouraged to present a thank-you and picture to the buyer following the Auction.